aJimenez19037/my-coe332-hws/homework06/README.md

 5. Curl commands to the flask application.

 ## Build new image from Docker file
 If you wish to edit or tailor the code to your needs you can also build your own image.
+Note that
 1. Clone repository onto your machine.
 2. make a data directory within the cloned repo.
 ```